devicons/devicon/.github/drafts/PULL_REQUEST_TEMPLATE/new_icon.md

 ---
 name: New Icon
-about: Add a new icon to the repo.
+about: Add a new icon to the repository.
 title: 'new Icon: [NAME] (versions)'
 labels: 'feature:icon'
 assignees: ''